Azure/azure-iot-sdk-c/readme.md

 ## Other Azure IoT SDKs

-To find Azure IoT SDKs in other languages, please refer to the [about-iot-sdks][about-iot-sdks].
+To find Azure IoT SDKs in other languages, please refer to the [guidance here][about-iot-sdks].

 **Note on constrained devices**: The `Embedded C SDK` is an alternative for constrained devices which enables the BYO (bring your own) network approach: IoT developers have the freedom of choice to bring an MQTT client, TLS and Socket of their choice to create a device solution.
 Find more information about the Embedded C SDK [here](https://github.com/Azure/azure-sdk-for-c/tree/master/sdk/docs/iot).